eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 - Be annotated by the [[eosio::contract]] attribute which tells the compiler it is a smart contract class; in the `hello.hpp` generated code the `CONTRACT` macro is used, which expands to `class [[eosio::contract]]` C++ code at compilation time.
 - Be derived from the `contract` class which provides basic smart contract functionality.
-- Define at least a public action function, in this case it has only one, the `hi` action.
+- Define at least a public action function.

 You will learn more about actions later.